Sam-Si/Bayesian-Learning/README.md

 <img src="https://raw.githubusercontent.com/matiassingers/awesome-readme/master/icon.png" align="right" />
 # Bayesian-Learning

 Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.
 Bayesian inference is an important technique in statistics, and especially in mathematical statistics.

+## TASK

+The task is classifying windows cropped from images as containing a face or not.
+This is a basic step in face detection, where a window is scanned over the image, and for each window location, the classifier has to answer the question of whether a face is present (binary classification).

+The data file is provided to you and it contains training & test patches and binary labels, where 0 corresponds to 'non-face' and 1 corresponds to 'face'.
+The patches themselves are higher-resolution than the digit images, and each pixel value is either '#', corresponding to an edge being found at that location, or ' ', corresponding to a non-edge pixel.

+* You have to train a Naive Bayes classifier that distinguish faces from non-faces.
+In your report, describe the accuracy, any interesting experimental settings (smoothing constant, etc.) and give the confusion matrix for this task, which should have four entries.
+Also show a few interesting examples of false positives (non-faces classified as faces) and false negatives (faces classified as non-faces).

 ## Pre-processing Data